jojokarlin/Git_DRI_Jan_2017/sections/markdown.md

 Try using these five elements—headings, emphasis, lists, links, and paragraphs—to create a syllabus.
 Have a main heading that gives the course title (one `#`), then subheadings for, at least, course info and readings.
 Use emphasis (`*`) for book titles and try to get a list in there somewhere.

 You can look at an example syllabus in raw text form [here](https://raw.githubusercontent.com/DHRI-Curriculum/git/master/sections/syllabus.md).
 When it's rendered by GitHub, it looks like [this](https://github.com/DHRI-Curriculum/git/blob/master/sections/syllabus.md).
-In VS Code, your markdown might look like this:
+When editing the markdown file in VS Code, it might look like this:

 ![What your markdown might look like when typed into VS Code](vscode2.png)